 I am not a doctor, none of the information on any of these pages pertaining to the Ketogenic Diet or Adrenal Fatigue should be considered medical advice and should not replace the care of your personal physician.
 I am simply eager to share the information I have learned while on my own journey to health.
 Before you embark on this journey, please consult with your physician.

-I’m not talking about a Buddah statue sitting on a fireplace mantle of a Christian home.
+When I talk about Christian idols, I’m not talking about a Buddha statue sitting on a fireplace mantle of a Christian home.

 I’m not talking about Christians who have some sort of feng shui going on, that dream catcher on a bedroom wall, or the prayer rug pointing east; thinking they can mingle the God of the Bible with other gods and religions.

 Nope – not talking so-called inclusive Christianity.

 I grew up in the church of the 80’s and 90’s when Christian idolatry was in full swing.